-ELI tuition must be paid on or before the first Friday of each session or you will be dropped from your classes.
-If you do not meet the conditions below and are dropped from your classes, you will have one week to transfer to another school or return to your home country.
+ELI tuition must be paid on or before the first Thursday of each session or you will be dropped from your classes.

 Here are your options:

 NO TUITION REFUND FOR CLASSES DROPPED AFTER 8:20 AM ON TUESDAY OF WEEK 2 OF THE SESSION.

 Suchavadee (Annex 2202)

 Address Change, SEVIS Advising, School Transfer, Travel Request, Program Extension, Attendance Probation, Academic/Grade Probation

 Korrin (Annex 2202H)